Killybegs Donegal – what to see

 Regular flights are available from UK airports and many European destinations to

-Donegal Airport which is approx an hours drive from Killybegs.
+Donegal Airport is approx an hours drive from Killybegs.

-City of Derry Airport approx 1 hour 20 mins drive from Killybegs.
+The city of Derry Airport approx a 1 hour 20 mins drive from Killybegs.

 International flights available to